FB_LocalSystemTime

 In some applications the local Windows system time is synchronized via the SNTP time server or a radio clock.
 In many cases the local Windows system time has to be used in the PLC (e.g. in the form of timestamp log messages to the HMI).
 The local Windows system time is displayed in the taskbar.
 For such applications the FB_LocalSystemTime function block can be useful.

-This function block internally combines the functions of the following function blocks: RTC_EX2, NT_GetTime, FB_GetTimeZoneInformation and NT_SetTimeToRTCTime.
-The RTC_EX2 function block can be used for generating time stamps for log outputs, for example.
-However, this block has the disadvantage that its time is not synchronized with the local Windows system time and has to be resynchronized cyclically via the NT_GetTime function block (see RTC block examples in the documentation).
+This function block internally combines the function of the following function blocks: RTC_EX2, NT_GetTime, FB_GetTimeZoneInformation and NT_SetTimeToRTCTime.
+The RTC_EX2 function block can be used for generating timestamps for log outputs, for example.
+However, this function block has the disadvantage that its time is not synchronized with the local Windows system time and has to be resynchronized cyclically via the NT_GetTime function block (see RTC function block examples in the documentation).
 Cyclic synchronization of the internal time (systemTime output) is already implemented in the function block.
 The cycle time can be configured via the dwCycle input.
 The function block also provides time zone information (summer time/winter time).

 The FB_LocalSystemTime function block must be called cyclically (e.g. every second or during each PLC cycle).
 This is necessary to enable the time between synchronizations to be calculated.